shantoroy/shantoroy.github.io/_posts/2020-01-05-google-analytics-in-jekyll-minimal-mistakes-blog-theme.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post explains the way of setting up your minimal mistakes theme blog so that you can optimize your site using Google Adsense."
+excerpt: "This post explains the way of setting up your minimal mistakes theme blog so that you can optimize your site using Google Analytics."
 ---